mhelmetag/stoke-futures/README.md

 ## Predict

-Given a set a swell information, a set of predictions for nearshore wave heights will be returned in the same order as received.
+Given a set of swell data, a set of predictions for nearshore wave heights will be returned in the same order as received.

 ### Predict Endpoint